Spimy/embed-paginator/README.md

     - Thumbnails
     - Images
   - The newly enabled paginated attributes depend on the pagination of fields/descriptions
+  - Provide only one item to the arrays for persisting data (same text/data across all pages)
 - Add editable footer support
   - If footer is not set, the embed pages will show
   - If footer is set, the embed pages will not show by default